WhitmanCS370/sp24-lab1/README.md

 2. I was able to successfully merge the changes.

 Terence Mahlatini
 1. The code creates a Pie object and I was able to add a new pie object, "Cherry", commit the change and successfully merge back to the main branch.

+John Leeds
+* I was able to successfully create a new pie (peach pie) and merge it into the main branch.
+There were no merge conflicts.